What is a thermal cooker and thermal cooking?

 Curious and intrigued, I went ahead and bought one.
 Within the first week of using it, I was asking myself why didn’t I buy one earlier.
 The convenience and freedom it offers to me is priceless.

-Before getting a thermal cooker, there have been many occasions where I had to stop cooking halfway to run some errands, fetch my kids from school, etc. I wanted an appliance that would help me cook while I was out without leaving an electrical appliance turned on or racking up big utilities bill.
+Before getting a thermal cooker, there have been many occasions where I had to stop cooking halfway to run some errands, fetch my kids from school, etc. I wanted an appliance that would help me cook while I was out without leaving an electrical appliance turned on.
 A thermal cooker does that.
 And more.